Why is navigation important?

 The app nav is located in the sidebar in the Shopify admin and in the header in Shopify mobile.

-If your app has different sections, then use App Bridge’s NavigationMenu component to integrate the sections with navigation in the Shopify admin and Shopify mobile.
+If your app has different sections, then use the App Bridge ui-nav-menu web component or NavMenu React component to integrate the sections into the Shopify admin and Shopify mobile navigation.Must Do New

-Don’t replicate the app nav content in the app body.
-It creates unnecessary repetition and makes navigation confusing.
+Don’t replicate the app nav content in the app body, as it results in unnecessary repetition.Do Not

 Don’t place the main navigation in the page header.
 This can mislead merchants.
 The page header is reserved for in-page actions.The app name represents a way for merchants to identify your app across multiple touchpoints in the Shopify admin.